Nutrition in Aging

 - Take frequent sips of water.

-C. Maintain adequate nutritional intake
+C. Maintain adequate nutritional and fluid intake.

-D. Improve oral intake
+D. Improve oral intake.

 - Engage in mealtime rounds to determine how much food is consumed and whether assistance is needed (Jefferies et al., 2011).